 How to Use Symbols to Keep bad Spirits Away

 There’s no hard-set rule here.
-You can use this Wiccan symbols as part of a ritual or by themselves.
-If you’re looking for long term protection you might create a sigil or use a piece of jewelry or make a protection amulet to wear.
+You can use these Wiccan symbols as part of a ritual or by themselves.
+If you’re looking for long-term protection you might create a sigil or use a piece of jewelry or make a protection amulet to wear.

 Common Witch Symbols for Protection From Spirits

 One of the most well-known symbols which is much used in the Wicca religion is the pentagram.
 This is a five-pointed star (the name comes from the Greek word ‘Penta’ meaning ‘five) and the star is often enclosed within a circle.
 The circle represents eternity, whilst the five points of the star represent the five natural elements – earth, fire, water, air and spirit.
 This symbol is said to ward off witches, demons and negative energies.
 It is believed that it was first used as a symbol (glyph) of protection in medieval times and Wiccans and Pagans use it both for protection and as a symbol of their faith